OnofriAndreaPG/stats4biology/README.md

 # stats4biology

-This is the blogdown project for the blog 'models are wrong, but some are useful (G. Box)'.
+This is the blogdown project for the blog 'Fixing the bridge between biologists and statisticians'.
 You can read the blog at: https://www.statforbiology.com